marshallford/terraform-provider-ansible/docs/actions/navigator_run.md

 Run an Ansible playbook.
 Requires `ansible-navigator` and a container engine to run within an execution environment (EE).

 ## Example Usage
+Additional examples available in the `ansible_navigator_run` **resource** doc given the overlap in available features.
+That said, keep in mind the differences between *actions* and *resources* when deciding which to use.

 ```terraform
 action "ansible_navigator_run" "this" {